dealfonso/jq-wizard/README.md

 You have several examples in this folder (some of them use bootstrap):
 - *simple.html* that contains a div-based example ([See it in action at codepen](https://codepen.io/dealfonso/pen/PoNgjKW)).
 - *modal.html* that contains a simple wizard inside a bootstrap modal ([See it in action at codepen](https://codepen.io/dealfonso/pen/XWdQgzO)).
+- *modalconditional.html* contains an example with a multiple workflow for the wizard ([See it in action at codepen](https://codepen.io/dealfonso/pen/VwaOXEY)).
 - *modalform.html* that contains a full wizard example with tab validation and other features, inside a form that can be submitted to your server ([See it in action at codepen](https://codepen.io/dealfonso/pen/eYZoRVQ)).

 ## Using